Canon 1D vs SX60

 - More modern: Reflects 12 years and 11 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the SX60 emerges as the winner of the match-up (18 : 16 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the SX60 emerges as the winner of the match-up (18 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1D or the SX60 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.